Luis Sinisterra: Bournemouth

 On 2 September 2023, it was announced that Bournemouth had signed Sinisterra from Leeds United on a season-long loan swap deal with Jaidon Anthony on the last day of the summer transfer window after pledging to stay with Leeds to young fans hours before.
 On 9 February 2024, after having scored three goals and provided three assists in 17 appearances in all competitions, Sinisterra joined Bournemouth on a permanent deal, for a reported transfer fee of £20 million with the transfer formally to be completed in the summer 2024 transfer window.
 On 31 August, he scored the winning goal in stoppage time of a 3–2 victory over Everton.

 Cruzeiro

-On 22 August 2025, Sinisterra join Brazilian side Cruzeiro on a loan.
-The deal includes £2 million up front along with an permanent deal at the end of the loan.
-The deal is worth £10 million.
+On 22 August 2025, Sinisterra joined Brazilian side Cruzeiro on a loan.
+The deal included a £2 million up front fee along with an obligation to make the deal permanent at the end of the loan worth £10 million.

 International career

 On 15 October 2019, Sinisterra made his debut for the Colombia national team in a friendly against Algeria, which Colombia lost 3–0.
 He netted his first international goal on 24 September 2022, scoring Colombia's second in a 4–1 win against Guatemala.
 On 27 September, Sinisterra scored a brace against Mexico to help his team win 3–2 after trailing 2–0 at half-time.